 Does your potential payroll partner offer you out-of-the-box take-it-or-leave services?
 Or do they strive to bespeak their solutions to meet your individual needs?
 Smart partners go the extra mile to create lasting business relationships.
 Payroll companies are there to make your life easier.
 However, accommodating to whatever is given, rather than going for what your business really requires, is unlikely to pay off in long term.

 Recommendation: Every payroll company is restricted by local employment law and has certain limitations to what they are able to do.
 Nonetheless, if your provider constantly refuses to do things in a different way, it may be a sign that they are simply re-sellers outsourcing their services to a third-party organisation.
 In this case, you can always reach out to other industry representatives for a free consultation in order to check what your options are.

 As much as companies try to plan ahead, they can never be 100% sure what businesses will demand in the future.
 Hence, it is worth investing in a partner that has a multitude of products to offer.
 Apart from standard payroll and tax calculation, an Employer of Record like Bradford Jacobs also offers work permits, Talent Acquisition and 360 degrees corporate services.
 Working with one core supplier will significantly streamline the process.

 Recommendation: There is nothing wrong with going for a provider that specialises in one type of services only.
 They still can be great professionals.
 However, the problem may arise when you need more than payroll.
 Working with multiple parties

 on a single project can significantly slow down its completion and compromise its success.

 The right international payroll partner can be a valuable asset to your business.
-Contact Bradford Jacobs today to discover how your business can profit from our global payroll services.
-We offer payroll in over 24 countries across Europe enabling you to succeed anywhere anytime.
+Contact us to discover how your business can profit from our global payroll services.